-You will need to call in a plumbing expert to determine where your clog is and how best to get rid of it.
-Most clogs can be fixed by using what is called the trench method.
-This is where the plumber will dig a whole in your yard above the sewer pipe.
+Sewer lines are pipes that run from your house to the city sewer or to your septic tank.
+You may never have to think about these pipes as long as they are working properly.
+However, when these pipes have clogs, and your wastewater is backing up into your home, they will be all you can think about!
+These lines need attention periodically to keep them in good working order.
+Clogs in sewer lines may happen naturally, so how do you know whether the main sewer line needs to be unclogged by a professional or sewer line replacement is required?
+You will need to call in a Houston plumbing expert to determine where your clog is and how to get rid of it.
+Most clogs can be fixed by using what is called the “trench method.”
+This is where the plumber will dig a hole in your yard above the sewer pipe.
 He will then proceed to fix the clog from there.
 Things become a bit more complicated if the expert tells you there is a need to replace your sewer lines.
 There are a few options for the replacement process.

-When faced with the need to replace your sewer pipes, the plumber may suggest tunneling under your home.
-This method is quite dangerous and should be avoided.
+When faced with the need to replace the sewer pipes under a slab-on-grade foundation, the plumber may suggest tunneling under the home.
+This method is quite dangerous and should be avoided, when possible.
 Tunneling is just what the name implies.
-This is a process in which the contractor will dig a tunnel under a commercial or residential building.
-The plumbers will then crawl under the building in order to cut out the old pipe and hang the new from the slab foundation.
+It is a process in which the contractor will dig a tunnel under a commercial or residential building.
+The contractor will then crawl under the building in order to cut out the old pipes and hang the new ones from the slab foundation.

 There are serious safety concerns when tunneling under a home.
-Poor air quality and collapsing soil are the two major safety concerns.
-There is also a long term risk for your home due to compromised soil under the foundation.
-Once the soil has been dug from under your house, there is no guarantee that the soil compaction will support the foundation.
-There is no way to fit the soil compactor machinery under the slab, making it impossible to reach the original soil density.
+Collapsing soil is just one of them.
+There is also a long-term risk for your home due to compromised soil under the foundation.
+Once dirt has been dug from under your house, there is no guarantee that the remaining soil will support the foundation, regardless of whether or not it is still compacted.
+If the soil is no longer compacted, there is no way to fit a soil compactor under the slab.
+So, the initial soil density can no longer be achieved.